Psychology: Existential-humanistic

-Psychologist Abraham Maslow in 1943 posited that humans have a hierarchy of needs, and it makes sense to fulfill the basic needs first before higher-order needs can be met.
+Psychologist Abraham Maslow in 1943 posited that humans have a hierarchy of needs, and that fulfilling basic needs ordinarily should precede the fulfillment of higher-order needs.

 Humanistic psychology, which has been influenced by existentialism and phenomenology, stresses free will and self-actualization.
 It emerged in the 1950s as a movement within academic psychology, in reaction to both behaviorism and psychoanalysis.
 The humanistic approach seeks to view the whole person, not just fragmented parts of the personality or isolated cognitions.
 Humanistic psychology also focuses on personal growth, self-identity, death, aloneness, and freedom.
 It emphasizes subjective meaning, the rejection of determinism, and concern for positive growth rather than pathology.
 Some founders of the humanistic school of thought were American psychologists Abraham Maslow, who formulated a hierarchy of human needs, and Carl Rogers, who created and developed client-centered therapy.

-Later, positive psychology opened up humanistic themes to scientific study.
-Positive psychology is the study of factors which contribute to human happiness and well-being, focusing more on people who are currently healthy.
+Later, positive psychology brought humanistic themes into scientific study.
+Positive psychology is the study of factors that contribute to human happiness and well-being, with a greater focus on people who are currently healthy.
 In 2010, Clinical Psychological Review published a special issue devoted to positive psychological interventions, such as gratitude journaling and the physical expression of gratitude.
 It is, however, far from clear that positive psychology is effective in making people happier.
 Positive psychological interventions have been limited in scope, but their effects are thought to be somewhat better than placebo effects.

 The American Association for Humanistic Psychology, formed in 1963, declared: